Racing Home

 The Beginnings

-The ’Racing Home’ project began with a symposium in November 2019 and was followed up by a series of successful workshops and webinars leading to a research-based project led by Dr. Kate Clayton-Hathway of the Centre for Diversity Policy Research and Practice, Oxford Brookes University.
-The discussions with participants from all aspects of horseracing were used as a basis to collate data around the experiences of motherhood and parenting.
-This expanded to include the views of a wide range of stakeholders.
+The ’Racing Home’ project started with a symposium in November 2019, followed by a series of successful workshops and webinars.
+Dr. Kate Clayton-Hathway from the Centre for Diversity Policy Research and Practice at Oxford Brookes University then led a research project based on these events.
+Discussions with participants from across horseracing provided the data on motherhood and parenting experiences, which the project later expanded by gathering views from a wider range of stakeholders.

 The findings formed the report ‘Racing Home, Working Mothers in the Horseracing Industry’ which was published late last year.